guillermoC9/bits-and-nibbles/avalanche/README.md

 - Access to the password database
 - Knowledge of the technique used to cipher the passwords

-This make this attack difficult to perform for most people, but not impossible for everyone, as hackers **do** get hold of password files, and *anyone* can buy them in the Dark Web, which is why administrators moved password hashing from salts to stuff similar to bcrypt(), which offers some protection against the second thing above.
+This make this attack difficult to perform for most people, but not impossible for everyone, as hackers **do** get hold of password files, and *anyone* can buy them in the Dark Web, which is why administrators moved password hashing from salts to stuff similar to bcrypt(), which offers some protection against the second thing above, as knowing is using bcrypt() doens't help to crack it.

 This is why ```Pa55w0rd Avalanche``` let you generate different variable size passwords from the same word, so the attacker needs to try many sizes which increases the number of combinations needed to perform a succesful brute-force attack, even using *rainbow tables*.